 " L’Oréal is proud to support this project dedicated to Notre-Dame and created by Histovery.
 The terrible fire that struck the cathedral shocked and saddened people all over the world.
 This exhibition will be an opportunity to tell the story of this World Heritage treasure through an innovative and engaging interpretive experience. "

 " I would like to warmly thank L’Oréal for having made this immersive and innovative experience possible.
 Thanks to Histovery’s expertise, visitors will now be able to experience the cathedral’s restoration site from the inside and discover the expertise and skills of the different trades that have come together. "

-L’Oréal will also contribute to the French Pavilion in February 2022 by hosting the media and VIP area for the UNESCO-L’Oréal Foundation For Women in Science awards honouring women scientists in the Middle East, and by coordinating one of the Pavilion’s themes: “Women: achieving gender equality” between 4 and 17 March 2022.
+L’Oréal also contributes to the France Pavilion in February 2022 by hosting the media and VIP area for the UNESCO-L’Oréal Foundation For Women in Science awards honouring women scientists in the Middle East, and by coordinating one of the Pavilion’s themes: “Women: achieving gender equality” between 4 and 17 March 2022.